 For Research Use Only.
 Not for use in diagnostic or therapeutic procedures.

-1 All reagents and kits are compatible with both the BD Accuri C6 and the new BD Accuri C6 Plus flow cytometer systems.
+1 All reagents and kits are compatible with both the BD Accuri C6 Plus and the BD Accuri™ C6 flow cytometer systems.
 Data was generated on the BD Accuri C6 Plus.
-Information about BD reagent kits, BD Accuri™ C6 and BD Accuri C6 Plus software templates and BD CSampler™ and BD CSampler Plus automation options is available at www.bdbiosciences.com/accuri.
+Information about BD reagent kits, BD Accuri™ C6 and BD Accuri C6 Plus software templates, and BD CSampler™ and BD CSampler Plus automation options is available at www.bdbiosciences.com/accuri.